 Basketball is an exciting and engaging sport that has a rich history behind it.
 There are many interesting and surprising details on how basketball started, how the first game was played, and how the game has managed to evolve and stay relevant.

 Join me as I take you through the history of basketball and uncover the fascinating facts about this popular sport.
-We will tackle questions like:
+I will tackle questions like:

 - Who created basketball?